MathiasMantai/hilfsprogramme/README.md

-# Hilfsprogramme
-Programs I use to automate certain things
+Little helper programs I use for work

 # ListFormatting
 Sometimes I need a list of values separated by commata.